Can You Drink Beer with Fatty Liver Disease (MASLD)?

 Nobody can say exactly how much damage drinking a single glass of beer does to your liver.
 There are multiple factors coming into play here, including genetics, so each person reacts differently.

-Due to the low alcohol content of most beer, chances are that the damage won’t be that big.
+Because most beer has a relatively low alcohol by volume, chances are that the damage won’t be that big.

 But there are, again, two things to consider here and long-term damage is a prospect if you’re suffering from a fatty liver and still drink alcohol: